-The UW Dance Program offers graduate study leading to a Master of Fine Arts degree that prepares dance artists (who have had a minimum of eight years professional performance experience) for careers in higher education.
+The program offers graduate study leading to an MFA that prepares dance artists (with a minimum eight years professional performance experience) for careers in higher education.
 The full two-year program begins mid June and includes summer quarter study.
-MFA candidates are supported in the development of a scholarly dimension to their creative work in dance.
-MFA candidates receive a tuition waiver and earn a monthly stipend in exchange for working as a teaching assistant in the Dance Program.
-For more extensive information visit: depts.washington.edu/uwdance/graduate.html
+MFA candidates are supported in the development of a scholarly dimension to their creative work in dance, receive a tuition waiver, and earn a monthly stipend in exchange for working as a teaching assistant in the Dance Program.
+For more information visit: dance.washington.edu/graduate-programs

 Master of Fine Arts

-- A letter of interest, resume, and writing sample
+- Letter of interest, resume, and writing sample

 - Minimum eight years of professional performing experience